Hans Blix: Head of the International Atomic Energy Agency (1981–1997)

 Blix became Director General of the International Atomic Energy Agency between 1981 and 1997 after Sigvard Eklund.

 Blix personally made repeated inspection visits to the Iraqi nuclear reactor Osiraq before its attempted destruction by the Iranians, in 1980, and its eventual destruction by the Israeli Air Force in 1981 during Operation Opera.
 Although most agreed that Iraq was years away from being able to build a nuclear weapon, the Iranians and the Israelis felt any raid must occur well before nuclear fuel was loaded to prevent nuclear fallout.
 The attack was regarded as being in breach of the United Nations Charter (S/RES/487) and was widely condemned.
 Iraq was alternately praised and admonished by the IAEA for its cooperation and lack thereof.
 It was only after the first Gulf War that the full extent of Iraq's nuclear programs, which had switched from a plutonium-based weapon design to a highly enriched uranium design after the destruction of Osiraq, became known.

 Another significant event during his time as head of the IAEA was the Chernobyl disaster on 26 April 1986, a nuclear accident rated at the highest level 7 on the IAEA's International Nuclear Event Scale.
+He was "accused of minimising the dangers following the catastrophe– released a statement that settlements around Chernobyl would “be safe for residents” before long."